In this post, I will explain how electronic home monitoring or supervised electronic confinement (SEC) works and who can receive it.

 - You are able to pay for the costs associated with the device, although low income or indigent offenders are not barred from electronic monitoring on cost alone

-There are different types of instruments used for home monitoring:
+There are a few different types of instruments used for home monitoring:

 Offenders who are restricted as to where they may go during particular days or hours and who are barred from consuming any alcohol may have the transdermal monitoring device attached to their ankle and have it coordinated with a home unit to track their location.